cysouw/diathesis/text/c01_introduction.md

 Lower-cased letters are used for non-argument participants in the clause: 'p' for non-governed prepositional phrases and 'g' for adnominal genitives.
 Absence of a specific role with be indicated by a '–' dash.
 Lower-cased 'a' and 'd' are only used in [@sec:reflexive-no-diathesis] to indicate accusative and dative reflexive pronouns in referential usage.
 As described in much detail in that chapter, it is important to distinguish between reflexive pronouns in German that refer to a lexical role (i.e. 'referential' or 'real' reflexive constructions) and reflexive pronouns that mark a diathesis without referring to a role themselves.
 Those latter reflexive pronouns are not marking any roles, so they are not abbreviated by lowercased 'a' or 'd'.

 Besides single-letter abbreviations I will also use capitalised three-letter abbreviations for a more abstract level of analysis.
 As summarised at the left side of [@fig:abbreviations], the grammatical expressions are grouped into sets of ~~grammatical macroroles~~, mostly along familiar lines.
 This grouping is not necessarily the best or most optimal grouping, but this grouping has emerged to be useful to organise the large diversity of diatheses in this book.
 The notion ~~subject (SBJ)~~ is used for governed nominative phrases that show agreement with the finite verb.^[There are various other nominatively-marked phrases in German grammar which are not included under this heading, e.g. the nominative in nominal or equational predication like *der Täter* in *Er ist der Täter*.]
 The other case-marked governed phrases are combined as ~~cased objects (OBJ)~~.
-Together with the ~~prepositional objects (PBJ)~~ they form a superclass of objects.
+The cased objects together with the ~~prepositional objects (PBJ)~~ form a superclass of objects.
 Non-governed phrases are separated in ~~overtly expressed adjuncts (ADJ)~~ and unexpressed roles ~~(Ø)~~.
 Although I will use this five-way distinction throughout this book ~~(SBJ, OBJ, PBJ, ADJ, Ø)~~, the five steps are not equidistant.
 The macro-roles ~~OBJ~~ and ~~PBJ~~ are rather closely related, and likewise are ~~ADJ~~ and ~~Ø~~ intimately linked.
 Collapsing these pairs results in the traditional subject-object-adjunct distinction.

+There are a few indications that the group of cased objects ~~(OBJ)~~ might be fruitfully separated into ~~core~~ (accusative) and ~~non-core~~ (dative/genitive).
+This would simplify the analysis of, for example, case change in object chains ([@sec:intro-object-chains]), the antipassive hierarchy ([@sec:prepositions-demotion-of-object]) and the case-marking of the reflexive pronoun ([@sec:reflexive-deponent]).
+However, in the majority of diatheses all three cases simply seem to behave as a uniform group, so I did not consistently pursue this separation.

 It is imperative to realise that the macroroles are defined in a language-specific way for German grammar as groupings of language-specific German expressions (e.g. ~~ADJ~~ is defined as being either a non-governed prepositional phrase or an adnominal genitive).
 The names that are used (e.g. 'object' or 'adjunct') deliberately conjure up general cross-linguistic associations, but it remains to be seen whether similar definitions as used here are also useful for other languages.
 I will refrain from any cross-linguistic speculation in this context here.